907sjl/referrals-bokeh/README.md

 ## Technology Stack
 <img src="images/tech_stack.jpg?raw=true"/>

-These technologies are used by application layers that manage the data model, application content and control, and data visualization.
+These technologies are used by application layers that manage the data model, application content, and data visualization.

 <img src="images/app_layers.jpg?raw=true"/>